- What Guaranteed Rate Term Life Insurance Policy Should I Buy?

 “Better pay a little more now and know that rates will not change for 15-20 years,” said Ashe.
 “And, if they really don’t need it anymore, they can simply drop it.
 There is no requirement that they have to keep paying for the 15-20 year guarantee plan if they don’t need it.”

-In addition to this, check with your agent and find out if the company offers a policy that has guaranteed level premiums for life.
+Many companies offer a policy that has guaranteed level premiums for life.
 This means that your premiums will never rise during the lifetime of the policy.

 You also might want to consider purchasing a Term-UL policy.
 Life insurers introduced the “Term-UL” policy to the public several years ago.
-The Term-UL is a relatively new hybrid insurance product that acts like a term life policy, but is considered as a universal life product.
+The Term-UL is a relatively new hybrid insurance product that acts like a term life policy but is considered as a universal life product.
 Rates on a Term-UL policy remain fixed until the end of the guaranteed period, and once the period ends, the rates start to increase.
 Like traditional term life insurance, you can choose a term of 10, 15, 20 or 30 years.

 Rather than purchasing a term policy and using it to convert into a whole life insurance product later, the Term-UL is a combination of both products in which the convertibility feature is already built in.